rieckpil/progmot/content/post/one-year-course-release.md

 IntelliJ IDEA, the Java IDE I'm using daily provides a feature to easily prepare code snippets as [live templates](https://www.jetbrains.com/help/idea/using-live-templates.html).
 While re-typing the tests for my online course and recording it, I made several mistakes.
 Sometimes I even forgot what the correct import was.
 With live templates you can add basic code skeletons and use this foundation to speed up the recording.
 When using templates it's important to find the right balance of magically inserting everything and actually typing.
 You can't just paste a 15 LoC long implementation and assume the course participant gets what you're doing.

-## Retrospective - What I Would Have Done Different
+## Retrospective - What I Would Have Done Differently

 Looking back to the first year of this adventure, there are several things I would have done differently.
 Let's take a look at them.